J-Coffey09/WHSTechNotes/journal.md

 # February 10, 2026
 Football, while I'm sure it's a fun sport to play, just isn't my cup of tea.
 I won't yuck anyone's yum, but it's just not for me.
 I don't like watching sports- even as a tennis player I only watch a couple tennis matches when I'm desperate to improve.
 And i'll watch mainly for form and other tips and tricks from the pros, not for the game itself.
 As such, I did not watch the superbowl, but I'm glad everyone else had fun with their superbowl parties and superbowl monday and whatever else!

+# April 09, 2026
+With AIs extreme rising, comes many huge issues.
+Namely, an issue with the fact that AI will at some point be more than we can ahndle.
+So what if an AI locks us up?
+What would we do?
+Well, AI doesn't have emotion, so simply using things like pathos would get you nowhere.
+You can't intimdate an AI, and the odds of making it beleive you are superior to it is minisculr.
+You're best bet lies with pathos, the art of persuausion.
+However, I'm simply uncertain most anyone has the ability to persuade a robot, even with a bards tongue!